Your privacy is our priority.

 For help adding someone as a Shared User, please click here.

 A small number of video recordings are viewed by our research and development team to improve Ring’s products, services and technology.
-These video recordings are either from customers who have made them publicly available (by posting them on the Neighbors App or otherwise on the Internet), or from customers, team members and their friends and family who have given us explicit permission to use them for this purpose (which they may revoke at any time).
+These video recordings are either from users who have made them publicly available (by posting them on Neighbors or otherwise on the Internet), or from users, team members and their friends and family who have given us explicit permission to use them for this purpose (which they may revoke at any time).

-In response to legal requests from law enforcement agencies, we will not, without the customer’s consent, disclose video recordings unless necessary to comply with the law or there is an emergency involving imminent danger of death or serious physical injury to a person.
-We object to overbroad or otherwise inappropriate demands as a matter of course.
-Unless prohibited from doing so or Ring has clear indication of illegal conduct in connection with the use of Ring products or services, Ring notifies customers before disclosing content information.
+In response to requests from law enforcement agencies, Ring will not disclose video recordings or other personal information of a user unless: (1) the user consents, (2) necessary to comply with the law, such as a valid warrant, or (3) there is an emergency involving imminent danger of death or serious physical injury to a person and there is insufficient time to obtain a court order.
+Ring objects to overbroad or otherwise inappropriate law enforcement demands as a matter of course.
+Unless prohibited from doing so or Ring has clear indication of illegal conduct in connection with the use of Ring products or services, Ring notifies users before disclosing personal information, including user videos, to a law enforcement agency.
 For additional information, see our law enforcement guidelines.

-No. Ring team members, similar to other members of the general public, can only view the video recordings that you have elected to make publicly available by posting them on the Neighbors App (or otherwise on the Internet).
+No. Ring associates, similar to the general public, can only view the video recordings that you have elected to make publicly available by posting them on the Neighbors App (or otherwise on the Internet).

-No. Ring team members cannot activate and view live streams from your Ring device.
+No. Ring associates cannot activate and view live streams from your Ring device.

 Ring does not use facial recognition technology in any of its devices or services, and will neither sell nor offer facial recognition technology to law enforcement.